Tohi Smith-Milner: National team career

 Smith-Milner played for the New Zealand Tall Blacks in the 2017 FIBA Asia Cup in Lebanon, where he averaged 10.5 points and 4.2 rebounds.
 The following year, he was a member of the bronze-medal winning Tall Blacks squad at the 2018 Commonwealth Games.
 In 2019, he played in the FIBA Basketball World Cup in China, where he averaged 5.2 points and 2.8 rebounds.

 In July 2022, Smith-Milner helped New Zealand win bronze at the FIBA Asia Cup.
 He was subsequently named to the All-Star Five.

 In July 2023, Smith-Milner was named in the Tall Blacks squad for the 2023 FIBA World Cup.

 In May 2025, Smith-Milner was named in the Tall Blacks squad for a trans-Tasman series against Australia.
 Two months later, he was named in the Tall Blacks squad for the 2025 FIBA Asia Cup.

 In November 2025, Smith-Milner was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was named in the squad for two more Asian qualifiers.
+In June 2026, he was named in the squad for another two Asian qualifiers.